Sanctuary of Greccio

-The Hermitage of Greccio Sanctuary (Santuario Eremo di Greccio) is one of the four shrines erected by St. Francis in the Sacred Valley, along with the Sanctuary of Fonte Colombo, the Sanctuary of the Forest, and the convent of Poggio Bustone.
+The Hermitage of Greccio Sanctuary (Santuario Eremo di Greccio) is one of the four shrines erected by Saint Francis of Assisi in the Sacred Valley, along with the Sanctuary of Fonte Colombo, the Sanctuary of the Forest, and the convent of Poggio Bustone.
 It is located in the Italian town of Greccio, about 15 km from the city of Rieti, seat of the homonym province, is recessed at an altitude of 665 m above sea level, in the rocks of the mountains in the immediate vicinity of the medieval village of Greccio with views of the wide Rieti Valley.

+Francis presented the first living Nativity scene in a nearby cave in December 1223.